ory/sdk/clients/hydra/dotnet/docs/AdminApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://localhost";
             var apiInstance = new AdminApi(config);
-            var token = token_example;  // string | The string value of the token.
+            var token = "token_example";  // string | The string value of the token.
 For access tokens, this is the \\\"access_token\\\" value returned from the token endpoint defined in OAuth 2.0.
-For refresh tokens, this is the \\\"refresh_token\\\" value returned. var scope = scope_example;  // string | An optional, space separated list of required scopes.
+For refresh tokens, this is the \\\"refresh_token\\\" value returned. var scope = "scope_example";  // string | An optional, space separated list of required scopes.
 If the access token was not granted one of the scopes, the result of active will be false. (optional)

             try
             {